logzio/logz-docs/_source/user-guide/cloud-siem/investigate-threats.md

 ---

 Cloud SIEM scans logs for malicious IPs using threat feeds as intel sources.
-The **Threat Overview** dashboard aggregates all suspected IPs from all sources in a single observation platform.
+The **Threat Overview** dashboard aggregates all suspected IPs from all sources in a single observability platform.

 You can filter the dashboard by feed name, feed confidence, or country of origin.
 You can also filter by log type to select for logs written by specific security services.